 From saving butterflies to curbing diabetes, Brooking helps groups work better together to make our world more awesome.
 Her work involves a blend of coaching and strategic advising, meeting design and facilitation, stakeholder engagement and research, reporting, and evangelizing the benefits of systems thinking.
 She's been supporting the global plastic movement since 2016 and feels pretty lucky to be hosting UPSTREAM’s new podcast on plastic and our changing world.
-While once as into frisbee as Jamie, her current obsessions include cooking, hiking, and learning to draw.

 Miriam Gordon, J.D.